 Why Do You Need To Visualize Your Accounting Reports?

 Created centuries ago with the development of trade and commerce, accounting is now the backbone of any business’ financial world.
-A company needs them to grow and flourish and disqualify itself immediately when it cannot keep its standards right.
-It facilitates comparison, eliminates ambiguity, and is the only way to disclose a business’ financial status to its stakeholders.
+A company needs a fluent, accurate accounting system to flourish and disqualify itself immediately when it cannot keep its standards right.
+It facilitates comparison, eliminates ambiguity, and is the only way to disclose a business’s financial status to its stakeholders.

-In this article, we will go over the different types of basic accounting reports, why you need them and how you can present them – this last point is crucial in the communication of your financial story, especially when we consider all that is at stake with accountancy.
+In this guide, we will go over the different types of basic accounting reports and KPIs, why you need them, and how you can make and present them – this last point is crucial in the communication of your financial story, especially when we consider all that is at stake with accountancy.

 What Are Accounting Reports?

-Accounting reports are periodic statements that present the financial status of a company at a certain point in time, or over a stated time period.
-It details the business transactions and operations.
+Accounting reports are periodic statements that present the financial status of a company at a certain point in time or over a stated time period.
+It details business transactions and operations.

-a balance sheet: is a snapshot of a business at a specific time and shows the ending assets, liability, and equity balances as of the balance sheet date.
+• Balance sheet: a snapshot of a business at a specific time and shows the ending assets, liability, and equity balances as of the balance sheet date.
 It is useful to measure the financial reserves and liquidity of a business.

-a cash flow statement: as the name states, it is a statement of the flows of cash both in and out.
+• Cash flow statement: as the name states, it is a statement of the flows of cash both in and out.
 It details the sources and uses of cash in relation to a business's operations, investments, and financing.
-It is often considered the most reliable source of information when it comes to the cash-generation capacity of a firm.
+It is often considered the most reliable source of information when it comes to the cash generation capacity of a firm.

-These are just 3 of the main types of accounting statements that businesses use for their daily financial operations.
-We will cover this more in detail later in the post with a few financial dashboard examples, but first, let's look at the main benefits coming from these analytical tools.
+These are just three of the main types of accounting statements that businesses use for their daily financial operations.
+We will cover this more in detail later in the post with a few financial dashboard examples.
+But before we delve any deeper, let’s consider who uses financial accounting reports.

 Why Do You Need Accounting Reports?

-These reports are important elements of a business, regardless of its size.
+These reports are essential elements of a business, regardless of its size.
 As we have said, they are very useful when it comes to maintaining a track record of transactions, cash flow, income, etc. But they also reduce the risk of reporting inconsistencies to investors, financial managers, or worse, tax authorities.
-You can be sanctioned for accountancy inaccuracies, that’s why you want to avoid them at all costs.
+You can be sanctioned for accountancy inaccuracies.
+That’s why you want to avoid them at all costs.
 Some other benefits you can reap from these analytical tools include:

-- Maintaining a budget: In order to ensure the correct functioning of the different strategies and activities, managers need to set a budget that will cover everything while still ensuring profitability.
+• Maintaining a budget: In order to ensure the correct functioning of the different strategies and activities, managers need to set a budget that will cover everything while still ensuring profitability.
 This is a fundamental aspect, especially considering that a shocking 82% of small businesses fail due to cash flow mismanagement.
-Smart accounting reports prevent this from happening by providing businesses with all the needed information to make the best decisions and build a sustainable budget.
+Smart accounting reports prevent this from happening by providing businesses with everything needed to make the best decisions and build a sustainable budget.

-- Stay compliant with law and tax regulations: The risk of greed, theft, and dishonesty exists everywhere – and every month we discover corporate abuse somewhere in the world.
-Companies have to be held accountable for their methods and ways of running a business, and therefore specific accounting areas were enforced to eliminate fraud (auditing, income taxation, …).
-For that purpose, monthly accounting reports serve as a means for businesses to prove to authorities that they are staying compliant with any laws and tax regulations, they assist organizations in calculating the correct amounts of taxes to pay keeping in mind regulatory guidelines.
+• Stay compliant with law and tax regulations: The risk of greed, theft, and dishonesty exists everywhere – and every month, we discover corporate abuse somewhere in the world.
+Companies have to be held accountable for their methods and ways of running a business, and therefore specific areas were enforced to eliminate fraud (auditing, income taxation, …).
+For that purpose, monthly accounting reports serve as a means for businesses to prove to authorities that they are staying compliant with any laws and tax regulations.
+They assist organizations in calculating the correct amounts of taxes to pay, keeping in mind regulatory guidelines.

-In general, a well-implemented accounting reporting system makes it easier to access the financial statements you need, whenever you need them.
-Good accountancy helps financial analysts to understand and interpret the data, and thus communicate it effectively.
-To do so, however, you need several tools: a good accounting software, but also a solid online data visualization tool.
+In general, a well-implemented accounting reporting system makes it easier to access the financial statements you need whenever you need them.
+Good accountancy helps financial analysts to understand and interpret the data and thus communicate it effectively.
+To do so, however, you need several tools: good accounting software but also a solid online data visualization tool.
 We will go deeper into the role of visuals for efficient financial analysis, but first, let's take a deeper look into the common types of financial reports.

 Types Of Accounting Reports

-Now that we have a definition of accounting reports and analysis as well as a list of insightful benefits organizations can reap from them, it is time to go deeper into the topic by looking at the main types of accounting reports and what is their main purpose.
+Now that we have an accounting report definition and analysis as well as a list of insightful benefits organizations can reap from them, it is time to go deeper into the topic by looking at the main accounting report types and what is their main purpose.

 1. General Ledger

 Starting off with the general ledger, it's the foundation of your business bookkeeping, used to organize and summarize all your financial transactions.
 This report is often used to prepare for an audit, apply for a loan, and balance your books.
-It is composed of various accounts, these accounts represent categories that show where your money is going and where is it coming from.
-Common types of accounts include your assets, liabilities, equity, revenue, and expenses.
+It is composed of various accounts, which represent categories that show where your money is going and where it is coming from.
+Common account types include your assets, liabilities, equity, revenue, and expenses.

-Another important element from a general ledger report is debits and credits.
+Another key element from a general ledger report is debits and credits.
 These represent whether the amount of money your business has increased or decreased.
 The meaning of these two changes depends on the type of account being observed.
-For instance, when we are talking about assets, cost of sales, inventory, and other related accounts, a debit increases the amount of money and a credit decreases it.
-On the other side, when we talk about accounts such as liabilities, revenue, equity, and capital, just to name a few, a credit increases the money in the account and debit decreases it.
+For instance, when we are talking about assets, cost of sales, inventory, and other related accounts, a debit increases the amount of money, and a credit decreases it.
+On the other side, when we talk about fiscal concepts like liabilities, revenue, equity, and capital, to name a few, a credit increases the money in the account and debit decreases it.

 2. Profit & Loss